 Ann Leckie (CW ’05) won the Locus Award for Best First Novel for her book Ancillary Justice.
 She was also profiled in an article for the St. Louis Riverfront Times.

 James S.A.
-Corey (half of whom is Daniel Abraham, CW ’98) won the Locus Award for Best First Novel for Abaddon’s Gate.
+Corey (half of whom is Daniel Abraham, CW ’98) won the Locus Award for Best Science Fiction Novel for Abaddon’s Gate.

 Congratulations, Ann and Daniel!

 The first issue of “Witchfinder: The Mysteries of Unland”, co-written by Maura McHugh (CW ’06) and Kim Newman, is now available as a digital comic and in comic shops everywhere.

 J. Y. Yang’s (CW ’13) story “HarvestFruit” has been published at Crossed Genres.
 Yang has also had “Storytelling for the Night Clerk” published at Strange Horizons.

 Alex Kane’s (CW ‘13) story “The Vines of Cvancara” has been published at the new online edition of OMNI.
 This was Alex’s Week One story for Clarion West.